-Shared Parental Leave (SPL) gives more choice in how 2 parents can care for their child.
+Shared parental leave gives more choice in how 2 parents can care for their child.

-Eligible parents who are sharing responsibility for a child can get SPL in the first year after:
+Eligible parents who are sharing responsibility for a child can get shared parental leave in the first year after:

 - the birth of their child